VictoriaAjala/google_octo/README.md

 # google_octo
-New project with React, GSAP, TailwindCSS.
+New project with React, GSAP, ThreeJS.